 When budgets for new customer acquisition are trimmed, there’s more value in deepening relationships with your current customers.

 You probably already have good relationships with many of these people.
 Now you should be doing all you can to extend them.
 The best way to show your current customers that you’re invested in the relationship is demonstrating your understanding of them.
-Trust plays a critical role in demonstrating that understanding, with 88% of customers believing that trust becomes more important in times of change.
-The best way to nurture trust?
-Treat your customers thoughtfully.

 This can be as simple as showing relevant content and offers whenever they arrive on your site.
 Providing a personalised experience to returning customers is the modern equivalent of saying “welcome back” in a bricks-and-mortar store.
 This goes a long way in driving up each customer’s total lifetime value.